 How to use it

-Here are a few of our favorite ways to use this sauce:
+Here are a few of our favorite ways to use spicy mayo, for sushi and beyond:

 - Tuna and salmon poke bowls